 Hybrid work models can create communication gaps and disconnection among team members and teams of other departments.
 To resolve this, you can conduct in-person meetings once in a while as it allows employees to interact with each other and establish positive relationships.

-If it is unsafe or impossible to attain, you can organize online or virtual events where everyone can participate and introduce themselves.
+If it is unsafe or impossible to organize in-person meets, you can organize online or virtual events where everyone can participate and introduce themselves.
 Conducting such interactions have a positive impact on the team dynamic.

 Final Thoughts: Flexible And Hybrid Culture Is The Future

 At present, most employees thrive on working in an environment that gives them flexibility, liberty, and direct communication.
-With a hybrid work model, a business can favorably fulfill the needs of its personnel, especially post-pandemic.
+With a hybrid work model, a business can favorably fulfill the needs of its personnel, especially in the post-pandemic, "Great Resignation" scenario.